mom reading to preschool girl, tablet, orange sofa, plants, read alouds, preschool

 FAQs

-Click the V to the right of each question to view the answer.
+Click the to the right of each question to view the answer.

 • Reading aloud for at least 15 minutes a day, starting at birth, is a small investment with long-term benefits that can profoundly affect a child's future.